-We are subject to income- or non-income-based tax examinations by tax authorities of the U.S., Korea and multiple other foreign jurisdictions, where applicable, for all open tax years.
+We are subject to income- or non-income-based tax examinations by tax authorities of the US, Korea and multiple other foreign jurisdictions, where applicable, for all open tax years.
 Significant estimates and judgments are required in determining our worldwide provision for income- or non-income based taxes.
 Some of these estimates are based on interpretations of existing tax laws or regulations.
 The ultimate amount of tax liability may be uncertain as a result.
-See "Item 8, Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 17.
+See "Item 8, Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 16.
 Income Taxes" included elsewhere in this Report.

 Capital Expenditures.
-We invest in manufacturing equipment, software design tools and other tangible and intangible assets for capacity expansion and technology improvement.
+We primarily invest in manufacturing equipment, software design tools and other tangible assets mainly for fabrication facility maintenance, capacity expansion and technology improvement.
 Capacity expansions and technology improvements typically occur in anticipation of increases in demand.
 We typically pay for capital expenditures in partial installments with portions due on order, delivery and final acceptance.
-Our capital expenditures include our payments for the purchase of property, plant and equipment as well as payments for the registration of intellectual property rights.
+Our capital expenditures mainly include our payments for the purchase of property, plant and equipment.